DIJ-digital/langfuse-php/README.md

 ------
+**Langfuse PHP** - A PHP Client for Langfuse API
-This pacakge provides a wrapper around the [Langfuse](https://langfuse.com) Api, allowing you to easily integrate Langfuse into your PHP applications.
+This package provides a wrapper around the [Langfuse](https://langfuse.com) Api, allowing you to easily integrate Langfuse into your PHP applications.

 > **Requires [PHP 8.3+](https://php.net/releases/)**